Introduction to ACME

 - System configuration check: Is the data compatible with a short or long calibration measurement?

-In case any of these checks fail, the calibration wizard will show an error message and give instructions for how the issue can be resolved.
+If any of these checks fail, the calibration wizard will show an error message and give instructions on how the issue can be resolved.

 note

-If the calibration wizard shows an incorrect error (for example, a mislabeled input channel, while you are certain the channel names are correct) check all your connections and settings and restart the calibration wizard.
-Also check the signal generator level: if the level is too strong, the microphones may be driven into clipping.
-If the level is too low, the signal to noise ratio is insufficient for the label checker.
-If the problem persists, please contact ASCEE.
+If the calibration wizard shows an error of which you are sure it is incorrect (for example, a mislabeled input channel, while you are certain the channel names are correct) check all your connections and settings and restart the calibration wizard.
+Also check the signal generator level: If the level is too strong, the microphones may be driven into clipping.
+If the level is too low, the signal-to-noise ratio is insufficient for the internal checks.
+If the problem persists, please contact us.

 Saving measurements